JKCorder/JKCorder.github.io/docs/03-corr.md

 The first figure – the scatterplot – is obviously not very useful.
 Since there are 5,000 respondents and 700 cells, at least one person occupies most cells on the table.
 You just end with a grid.
 This will be the case with any survey with a finite or small number of possible responses and many participants.

 The second and third figures, below, make things very clear.
-There is a steep decrease in positive feelings as you move from strong Democrat to strong Republican.
-The third figure appears more dramatic since the Y-axis excludes 0 and 100, so the effect is steeper.
+There is a steep increase in positive feelings as you move from strong Democrat to strong Republican.
 Notice that, as you might have expected, the Independent-leaners are actually strong partisans in their attitudes.

 Figure 3.3 **Bar chart of group means.
 Donald Trump feeling thermometer and party id.**